cjbarrie/sicss_21/02_text_as_data/01-word-freq/01-word-freq.md

        years = c(1920, 2000))
 ```

-Unfortunately, this package no longer works with newer versions of R. I have recreated it using the original "babynames" data, which comes bundled in the <tt>babynames</tt> package.
+Unfortunately, this package no longer works with newer versions of R; fortunately, I have recreated it using the original "babynames" data, which comes bundled in the <tt>babynames</tt> package.

 You don't necessarily have to follow each step of how I have done this---I include this information for the sake of completeness.

 The <tt>babynames</tt> package. contains, for each year, the number of children born with a given name, as well as their sex.
 With this information, we can then calculate the total number of individuals with a given name born for each sex in a given year.

 Given we also have the total number of babies born in total cross these records, we can denominate (divide) the sums for each name by the total number of births for each sex in each year.
 We can take this proportion as representing the probability that a given individual in our Edinburgh Fringe dataset is male or female.

 More information on the <tt>babynames</tt> package can be found [here](https://www.ssa.gov/oact/babynames/limits.html).

 We first load the babynames package into the R environment as a data.frame object.
 Because the data.frame "babynames" is contained in the <tt>babynames</tt> package we can just call it as an object and store it with .

 This dataset contains names for all years over a period 1800--2019.
 The variable "n" represents the number of babies born with the given name and sex in that year, and the "prop" represents, according to the package materials accessible [here](https://cran.r-project.org/web/packages/babynames/babynames.pdf), "n divided  by  total  number  of applicants in that year, which means proportions are of people of that gender with that name born in that year."

 ```r